Surrey Public Montessori Program

 Numbers dropped to 139 due to the opening of Phoenix Montessori private school.
 (Four primary and one intermediate).

 The program moved to Tynehead School with 160 students with two new primary classes added.
 Six primary and one intermediate - headed by Ms. Svenson (no Montessori training).
 A Gala Evening was organized and attended by the Mayor of Surrey.
-David Kahn, Director of NAMTA, gave a report to the SMS and Surrey School District after observing program for two days.
+David Kahn, Director of NAMTA, gave a report to the SMS and Surrey School District after observing the program for two days.

 Parents met to discuss a South Surrey public program.